spencermountain/spacetime/README.md

 paris = new Date(here.getTime() + offset)
 paris.getHours() //ohfuuuuuu
 ```
-you are going to be surprised when call `.getDate()`, or `.setDate()` for that matter
+you are going to be surprised when call `.getDate()`, or `.setDate()`

 <b>i know, computers.</b>
 <div align="center">
   <img src="https://cloud.githubusercontent.com/assets/399657/23921748/277df1d8-08d6-11e7-8b64-d92be8750b4c.png"/>
 </div>

 this is a wrapper of the js Date object.
-Internally, it can represent any wacky timezone as your own local timezone.
+Internally, it can represent any timezone as your own local timezone.
-so whenever you query for calendar information, it says the right thing, because it can do that.
+so when you query it for calendar information, it says the right thing, because it can do that.

-when you ask for non-calendar-based information (like an epoch) you don't need to kick it back + forth, because it can do that too.
+when you ask for non-calendar-based information (like an epoch) you don't need to kick it back again, because it can do that too.

 things it does:

-* Get/Set in remote timezones (like in [momentjs](http://momentjs.com))
+* get/set in remote timezones (like in [moment-timezone](http://momentjs.com))
-* Daylight-savings support + lookup
+* Daylight-savings lookup + support
-* Lucid comparison of non-local dates
+* comparison of non-local dates
+* around 25k, <b>IE9+</b>

 ## API
 ```js